 The student may choose to declare the pregnancy or not to declare the pregnancy.
 If the student chooses to declare the pregnancy, a lower radiation dose limit will apply.
+The student must complete and submit the Voluntary Declaration of Pregnancy form located within this handbook and may rescind this declaration at any time with completion of the Voluntary Rescind of Pregnancy form located within this handbook.
 If the student chooses not to declare the pregnancy, radiation dose limits will be the same as a non pregnant student even if the student is visibly pregnant.